IAmAnthem/CanineCalculations/ReadMe.md

 - Privacy: The only data you see by example here has been OK'd by the data owner.
 Some players may choose to not reveal their pet lineage or stats for whatever reason.
 - Skills: I'm a systems engineer by trade and at heart, I learn enough code to do what I need to do.
 Currently that's PowerShell, not something sexy like a [Serverless Web Application](https://aws.amazon.com/serverless/build-a-web-app/).
+Or some PHP/MySQL web app?
 But maybe someday?

 ### Progress Notes - what am I working on?